|Beyond the apostrophe!|

 5. Rap, Rap, Rap

 Writing songs, using music, funny tunes and rhythms based on real life situations.
-But don’t get to technique-obsessed; let this evolve.
-Re-writing serious songs as comic, etc.
+But don’t become too technique-obsessed; let this evolve.
+Re-writing serious songs in a comic vein ... lowering the tone.

 6. If person were an X, what would they be?

 Starting with a list of characters, or real people, make a list of their equivalent in terms of weather, plants, fruit, vegetables, animals, flowers, colours.
 This approach helps to build skills in metaphor, symbolism and personification.

 Other school subjects often have their own jargon, terminologies and discourses.
 We found that special words can really stand out if you create a poem drawn from a car repair manual, a biology casebook, a theory of physics article, an engineering study guide.

 8. Surgical Cut and Entitlement